Chiletendencia/docs/modules/giftcard PDF.md

 - You can play with height but avoid playing with the width in order to prevent large file size or image quality reduction

 <img width="389" alt="image" src="https://user-images.githubusercontent.com/6186848/172251117-527617a1-7011-4cdc-aa20-f36e38943838.png">

+### Usage
+Create a new row with the following properties:
+- type: 'TWO_IMAGES'
+- value: ['left image ulr', 'right image ulr']